 From time to time, we enter into water supply agreements with third parties and our business is dependent upon such agreements in order to meet regional demand.
-For example, we have entered into a water supply contract with the San Francisco Public Utilities Commission, or any of the other parties from whom we purchase water, will renew our contracts upon expiration, or that we will not be subject to significant price increases under any such renewed contracts.
+For example, we have entered into a water supply contract with the San Francisco Public Utilities Commission that expires on June 30, 2034.
+We can give no assurance that the San Francisco Public Utilities Commission, or any of the other parties from whom we purchase water, will renew our contracts upon expiration, or that we will not be subject to significant price increases under any such renewed contracts.